 What are Support Services?

 Support Services for adults with developmental disabilities are individually designed supports to help the individual live in their own home or with family or friends and fully participate in community life, including work.
 These services are different from Comprehensive Services, such as residential services, group homes, and foster homes, which may provide 24-hour support.

 In the year 2000, a group of five Oregonians with developmental disabilities and their families filed a lawsuit against the state of Oregon (commonly known as Staley vs. Kitzhaber).
 These five individuals claimed they were unfairly being denied access to services they were entitled to by law.
 The state settled the dispute out of court in September 2000.
 This became a class action agreement known as the “Staley Agreement” which in turn affected the service delivery to thousands of Oregonians with developmental disabilities.

 The state chose to implement these new services through the creation of private organizations called “brokerages.”
-There are currently twelve brokerages serving people with developmental disabilities across the state.
 Every brokerage provides services based upon the principles of self-determination.